Part of Oil Security Toolkit

 The CSA provides for the possibility of APETRA holding specific stocks (article 6/1 CSA).

 Availability of stocks

-Korea’s emergency regime is monitored and enforced on the domestic and international level.
+Belgium’s emergency regime is monitored and enforced on the domestic, regional and international level.
 Each will be considered in turn.

-As a Member of the International Energy Agency (IEA), Korea is obliged, pursuant to article 2 of the International Energy Programme (IEP), to maintain oil reserves equal to 90 days of net imports of the previous year.
+As a Member of the IEA, Belgium is obliged, pursuant to article 2 of the Agreement on an IEP, to maintain oil reserves equal to 90 days of net imports of the previous year.
 IEA Members are obliged to submit information concerning their emergency measures to the IEA secretariat (article 32 IEP) on a continuous basis and the IEA monitors Member countries’ compliance with the IEP.